VKhalil642025/OS-Ticket-Managing/README.md

 </p>
 <p>
  In this screenshot, I’m adding help desk agents to osTicket.
-"John" is set up as a support agent with view-only access in the Support department.
-Agents like John are responsible for reviewing, responding to, and resolving support tickets assigned to their department.
+Also A part of managing OS Ticket, I am getting familiar with adding workers/agents and giving them certain permissions based on their role at the Service/Help Desk.
+Giving more permissions to the people with more responsibilities.
 </p>
 <br />